paulfioravanti/plover-cycle-translations/README.md

 This will output "sent" when stroked.
 You then use a "selector stroke" to cycle to the next word in the comma-separated list of words, in the order they are defined.
-An example of a "selector stroke" dictionary entry would be:
+An example of a selector stroke dictionary entry would be:

 ```json
 "R*R": "=CYCLE:NEXT"